 Port Clinton is a somewhat small city located in the state of Ohio.
-With a population of 6,025 people and seven constituent neighborhoods, Port Clinton is the 243rd largest community in Ohio.
-Port Clinton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 5,978 people and seven constituent neighborhoods, Port Clinton is the 243rd largest community in Ohio.
+Much of the housing stock in Port Clinton was built prior to World War II, making it one of the older and more historic cities in the country.

 The most common language spoken in Port Clinton is English.
 Other important languages spoken here include Italian and Polish.